Hungarian language: Nouns

 Nouns have 18 cases, which are formed regularly with suffixes.
 The nominative case is unmarked (az alma 'the apple') and, for example, the accusative is marked with the suffix –t (az almát '[I eat] the apple').
 Half of the cases express a combination of the source-location-target and surface-inside-proximity ternary distinctions (three times three cases); there is a separate case ending –ból / –ből meaning a combination of source and insideness: 'from inside of'.

 Possession is expressed by a possessive suffix on the possessed object, rather than the possessor as in English (Peter's apple becomes Péter almája, literally 'Peter apple-his').
-Noun plurals are formed with –k (az almák ‘the apples’), but after a numeral, the singular is used (két alma ‘two apples’, literally ‘two apple’; not *két almák).
+Noun plurals are formed with –k (az almák 'the apples'), but after a numeral, the singular is used (két alma 'two apples', literally 'two apple'; not *két almák).

 Unlike English, Hungarian uses case suffixes and nearly always postpositions instead of prepositions.

 There are two types of articles in Hungarian, definite and indefinite, which roughly correspond to the equivalents in English.

+Hungarian nouns (and pronouns) are not gendered: there is only one class of nouns (and pronouns).